ros2/design/articles/151_roslaunch_xml.md

 ##### Description

-The `<executable>` tag allows for executing any executable in the form of local OS process.
+The `<executable>` tag allows for executing any executable as a local OS process.

 ##### Examples